benchristel/mdsite/README.md

 Any files you don't list in `order.txt` will be ordered by title, after the listed files.

+Each `order.txt` file can only affect the order of its sibling files/directories; `order.txt` can't reach into subdirectories.
+Any lines in `order.txt` that contain a slash are ignored.

 To populate your INPUTDIR with `order.txt` files, you can run `mdsite order [-i INPUTDIR]`.
 This does the following: